An interview with Serena Ebhardt and David zum Brunnen

 DAVID: Well Serena is a former “child star” akin to Bette Davis in Whatever Happened

+To Baby Jane!
 She started performing professionally at the age of six.
 She was Gretel in

 The Sound of Music.
 Along the way, her work took her to Europe and Off Broadway.